tomogrady19/Ultrasonic_Imager/README.md

 # Ultrasonic_Imager
-Controlling a servo motor and acoustic transducers built into a home-made ultrasonic imager.
-RaspberryPi used.
+Code used on a RaspberryPi to control homemade ultrasonic imager made from a servo motor and 6 acoustic transducers